nadiaenh/wics-workshop-2025/README.md

 - Node.js (v18 or higher)
 - pnpm package manager (`npm install -g pnpm`)
-- A Supabase account and new empty project
+- A Supabase account (free) and new empty project (free)
+  - Specifically, get the `URL` and `anon public` key values from the Project Settings (see below for more details)
 - An Anthropic API key (may require credit card information)

 If you don't have Node.js and/or pnpm installed, you can also just clone or fork this repository and **open it in [GitHub Codespaces](https://github.com/codespaces) or [Replit](https://replit.com)** for an instantaneous setup !